 CURRENT DIGITAL HUMANITIES PROJECTS

 Virtual Angkor project (SensiLab, University of Texas, Monash University, Flinders University, Brown University) is an immersive virtual reality and 3D simulation of 13th century Angkor metropolis for teaching history, archaeology, and visual art.
 The project won the 2018 Rosenzweig Prize for Innovation in Digital History by the American Historical Association.
-Since Fall 2019, I have been an affiliated faculty on the project and worked with the Virtual Angkor team to bring the VR scenes into a teaching module on visual representation in my courses at Brown.
+Since Fall 2019, I have been an affiliated faculty on the project and worked with the Virtual Angkor team to bring the VR scenes into a teaching module on visual representation in my courses at Brown as well as workshops on Virtual World Building at UCSD.
 Read and download my teaching module>

 [Computational Text Analysis, Library, NLP, Semantic Models, Experimental Design]